WebXpertAlando/Telco-Customer-Churn-Prediction-Model/README.md

 categorical data represents discrete values or categories, such as gender, country, or product type.
 Machine learning algorithms, however, require numerical input, making it essential to convert categorical data into a numerical format.
 This process is known as encoding for example in our dataset, Gender, Churn Column were encoded using OneHot Encoding.

 ## 3. Exploratory Data Analysis
+#### Analysis on Categorical Variables
+- In the above findings, It can be seen that Males were the most involved in Churn than females.
+- Then on SeniorCitizen, most customers were not Senior Citizens.
+- Most clients Did not have partners.
+(Yes, No) ?
+Married or not.
+Living together, being roommates
+- Most of the clients had no dependents e.g (Child, mother, father, grandmothe).
+- Most Clients had phone services.
+This enables the Telco
+- Most customers had no Multiples line meaning that most customers could be reached when only a single phone line is in use.
+-

 ## 4. Model Development